usegalaxy-eu/operations/traefik.md

 ~~~
 {{template "subdomain" "<your-subdomain-name>"}}
 ~~~
-Be careful, the word `subdomain` in the second colum needs to stay literaly "subdomain", only the 3rd column is changed to the new subdomain,but without any `.usegalaxy.eu`.
+Be careful, the word `subdomain` in the second colum needs to stay literaly "subdomain", only the 3rd column is changed to the new subdomain, but without any `.usegalaxy.eu`.
 Once this is deployed, Traefik will automatically create a router for it and fetch certificates for the subdomain as well as a wildcard certificate for ITs.
-If you did everything correctly, the new router appears on Traefik's [dashboard](https://traefik./gspringhare-dinosaur.ts.net/dashboard/#/).
+If you did everything correctly, the new router appears on Traefik's [dashboard](https://traefik.springhare-dinosaur.ts.net/dashboard/#/).

 ## How to debug
 ### 🚑 Galaxy not reachable